 - Public History: Two public history methods courses, two (thesis option) or three (exam option) content courses, and one additional HIST 608 Practicum in Public History course.

 If a student's cumulative GPA falls below 3.0, he or she is subject to academic probation and may be dismissed from the MA program.
-A non-degree student who fails to maintain an average of 2.0 will not be allowed to continue taking graduate courses.

 For MA-level work in certain areas, knowledge of foreign languages or knowledge of other specialized research tools may be required.